Classic Motorcycle Build

 Feed Pump

-There are two separate oil pumps on the Harley 45 flathead, and each has it's own function.
-The "feed" pump is the one mounted to the right-side of the engine on the cam cover.
+The feed pump mounts to the right-side of the engine on the cam cover.
 It is a vane-style pump which is gravity-fed oil from the tank, then delivers it to the engine under pressure.

 Scavenger Pump

-The part that cracked was a cheap chrome aftermarket piece.
+The old cracked cover was a chrome aftermarket piece of unknown origin.

-The oil feed line needs to be removed from the oil tank.
-The pump is held up onto the engine with 1/4" studs and nuts.
+After removing the oil feed line from the oil tank, the pump can be unbolted from the engine.
+It is held on with 1/4" studs and nuts.

-Removing the scavenger pump with the engine in the frame was a bit of a challenge.
+Removing the pump with the engine in the frame was a bit of a challenge.
 In hindsight, I should've removed the exhaust system first.
-Famous last words, "This shouldn't take too long."

 There are two flat paper gaskets that go in between the oil pump plates.
 These gaskets determine end play in the primary and scavenger oil pumps, so you don't want to add any thickness with any kind of sealer.